hbc/NGS_Data_Analysis_Course/sessionIII/lessons/07_functional_analysis.md

 Learning Objectives:
 -------------------

+*  understanding how functions are attributed to genes using Gene Ontology terms
-*  with various functional analysis tools
+*  understanding theory of how functional enrichment tools yeild statistically enriched functions or interactions

 # Functional analysis using gene lists